Bin Wang obtained her Ph.D. (2004) from the Department of

-materials to fabricate microfluidic devices and the further chemical
+materials to fabricate microfluidic devices and further chemical

 modification of polymer surfaces for specific microfluidic applications.

-After finishing her Ph.D. study, Wang conducted one year postdoctoral
+After finishing her Ph.D., Dr. Wang conducted a one-year postdoctoral

 research with P. Martin Petkovich at Queen’s University to develop antigen-